Yesterday I aged as gracefully as possible. My birthday, not I, fell on a Sunday, which helped.

 The girls made cards with 79 written in various colors and sizes.
 Poco added, “Almost 80.”
 Maggie included one of my favorite words, “JOY” with sprinkled hearts on every page.
 Poco- the- practical, wrote, “So far, so good.”

-And it has been.2 people HEART this story
+This story has been viewed 16 times2 people HEART this story